 Semi transparent, sheer with tight mesh-like quality.
 Distinctive crepe texture.
 Soft print.
 Bridal wear, lingerie, dressmaking.

 Silk alternative.
 Solid, plain closed weave.
-Shiny face, matt reverse.
+Shiny face, matte reverse.
 Slight amount of stretch.
 Nice drape.
 Bedding, furnishings.

 Lightweight.
 Soft touch.
 Fine twill weave. dressmaking, accessories and scarves.

 Durable, smooth, shiny, flowing drape 2.51oz.
-Natural sheen to face, matt reverse.
+Natural sheen to face, matte reverse.
 Scarves, garments, interiors, accessories.

 Wash at 86°F, low tumble dry heat, hang to dry, do not wring, low heat iron.